15 Until Next Time…

 Deep Learning

 When it comes to deep learning, it seems there is a new model every day, and it’s hard to keep up.
-In general, convolutional neural networks are the go-to for computer vision tasks, while transformers are commonly used for natural language processing, but both have been applied to the other domain with success.
+In general, convolutional neural networks are still the go-to for many types of computer vision tasks, while transformers are commonly used for natural language processing, but both have been applied to the other domain with success.
 For tabular data you’ll typically see some variant of Multilayer Perceptrons (MLPs), often with embeddings for categorical features.
 Some have attempted transformers and CNNs here as well, but results are mixed.

-You can find a list of some specific models for each of these categories in the appendix (Appendix B).
+You can find a list of some specific models for each of these categories in the appendix (Appendix C).
 It is by no means an exhaustive list, but it should give you a good starting point for exploring additional models once you’re finished here.

 15.5 Families of Models